czue/pegasus-docs/css/tailwind.md

 As of version 2024.11 Pegasus ships with the option to enable flowbite, along with a page demonstrating some sample components.
-To enable Flowbite, choose Tailwind CSS and check the "Include Flowbite" checkbox in your project settings.
+To enable Flowbite, choose Tailwind CSS and check the "Use Flowbite" checkbox in your project settings.

 If you enable this setting, flowbite will automatically be installed and you can drop flowbite components into any Django template.